 ‘Tis the season to deck the halls, wrap gifts, host parties and bake cookies.
 Why not spice up your holiday to-do list with a dash of tinsel and a pinch of twinkle?
-At these five festive displays around the country, you don’t even have to go walking through the winter wonderland.
+At these festive displays around the country, you won’t even have to go walking through the winter wonderland.
 You can instead sip a thermos of hot cocoa ensconced in your sled—er … car—as you soak in the spirit of the season.

 1. Holiday Light Fantasia, Hartford, Connecticut

 Wind through 2 miles around Hartford, Connecticut’s Goodwin Park to see more than a million lights twinkling with holiday cheer.
 Animated displays and plenty of whimsical characters get into the spirit of the season celebrating Christmas, Hanukkah, New Year and Three Kings Day.
 Kids can even play a fun scavenger hunt by looking for Flurry, the adorable holiday dog, nestled among the displays.
 The drive-thru, open November 26, 2020 through January 1, 2021, is just $15 per car and, in the spirit of holiday giving, proceeds benefit an area camp for financially and physically disadvantaged kids.

 Driving distances: 1 hour from Worcester, Massachusetts | 1 hour 40 minutes from Providence, Rhode Island | 2 hours from Boston, Massachusetts | 2 hours from New York, New York

 Photo courtesy of Long Beach Convention & Visitors Bureau